-New to politics or The Borgen Project?
-Start here for a quick understanding of political advocacy for the world’s poor.
+Start here for a quick understanding of politics and advocating for the world’s poor.

 What you’ll learn: